x86txt/x86txt/README.md

 I specialize in DevOps, cloud infrastructure, containerization, and security, with a focus on building robust and scalable systems.
 I have an extremely broad skillset, acquired over my 25 year (and counting!) career.

+Note: When viewing the proficiency ratings below, consider that I use a realistic scale where very few people in the world would truly merit a 5-star rating in any technology.
+A 2-star rating represents average proficiency, 3-stars indicates solid professional competence, 4-stars represents significant expertise, and 5-stars is reserved for world-class mastery.

 ### Development & Scripting
 Building tools and automation frameworks is my passion.
 I leverage my programming skills to create efficient solutions.